translate/virtaal/docs/suggestions.rst

   #.
 - The TAB key for autocompletion might be counter-intuitive to some people (it definitely is to me).
-Maybe it should be changed to something else, like
-  <Ctrl+Space>, or maybe even modifiable by the user.
+Maybe it should be changed to something else, like :kbd:`Ctrl+Space`, or maybe even modifiable by the user.
 - Change keys used to select/copy placeables.
 The hand movement required to move to the arrows are very disruptive.
 But to what should it be changed?
 - <del>Rename "Fuzzy"?
 A tester suggested that the term might be very confusing